Culture of Minnesota: Tourism

 The American flags Minnesota's Union Army regiments carried during the American Civil War are displayed under the rotunda of the State Capitol.
 During the repulse of Pickett's Charge on the third day of the Battle of Gettysburg, Private Marshall Sherman of the 1st Minnesota Infantry Regiment captured the regimental colors of the 28th Virginia Infantry, which now belongs to Minnesota as a war trophy.
 For this feat, Sherman was awarded the Congressional Medal of Honor.
 Despite the State of Virginia's repeated requests, demands, and threats of lawsuits for the flag's return, Minnesota Governor Mark Dayton once explained, "It was taken in a battle with the cost of the blood of all these Minnesotans.
 It would be a sacrilege to return it to them.
 It's something that was earned through the incredible courage and valor of the men who gave their lives and risked their lives to obtain it... ...As far as I'm concerned it is a closed subject."
 Some years earlier, Minnesota Governor Jesse Ventura had been more succinct: "We won...
 We took it.
 That makes it our heritage."

+Since they were first built as a petition for relief from the 1870s Rocky Mountain locust plague, the Assumption Chapel and Calvary Hill near Cold Spring have been a place of Christian pilgrimage.
+There is a similar outdoor Way of the Cross in New Ulm.

 Minnesota is not usually considered part of the Wild West, but the James-Younger Gang's 1876 failed bank robbery and gun battle with local townspeople is celebrated annually with a festival and historical reenactment in Northfield.

+In St. Joseph, the grave of Sister Annella Zervas, a Benedictine nun and candidate for Roman Catholic sainthood, is a site of Christian pilgrimage.

 The childhood home of aviator and best-selling memoirist Charles Lindbergh is preserved as a tourist attraction in Little Falls.

 The Minnesota State Fair, advertised as The Great Minnesota Get-Together, is an icon of state culture.
 More than two million people attended the fair in 2018.
 The fair covers the variety of Minnesota life, including fine art, science, agriculture, food preparation, 4-H displays, music, the midway, and corporate merchandising.
 It is known for its displays of seed art, butter sculptures of dairy princesses, and the birthing barn.
 On a smaller scale, these attractions are also offered at the state's many county fairs.

 Other large annual festivals include the Minneapolis Aquatennial, Lakes Jam, the Mill City Music Festival, Detroit Lakes's 10,000 Lakes Festival and WE Fest, and Moondance Jam & Jammin' Country, both held every summer in Walker.